wisdombeyonddata/wisdombeyonddata.github.io/index.md

 cta: Contact # the heading for your CTA section
 cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
 cta_button: mailto:evav.rooijen@live.nl # a link to an external website or to media
-cta_button_label: contact # the label on the button
+cta_button_label: send email # the label on the button

 ---
 [//]: # (write a bit about yourself here)